-Founded in May 2017 by a small team of UC Berkeley undergrads, we began to design a curriculum that would teach high school students fundamental concepts of data science, taking them from introductory Python programming and statistical knowledge to basic machine learning algorithms.
-As we spread the word about our effort, our core team expanded to include about 20 students from institutions around the world.
+For our pilot program, we designed a curriculum that would teach high school students fundamental concepts of data science, taking them from introductory Python programming and statistical knowledge to basic machine learning algorithms.
+As we spread the word about our effort, our core team expanded beyond Berkeley to include about 20 students from institutions around the world.
 Our first cohort of college and high school instructors taught programs at schools in four Indian cities: Delhi, Gurgaon, Bangalore, and Chennai.
 Now, we're seeking to improve our curriculum, deepening our partnerships with academia and industry, and hosting events such as Datathons to engage with the community.